automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Phuwiangosaurus.md

 # Phuwiangosaurus
-## Description: This titanosaur was discovered in modern-day Thailand.
+## This titanosaur was discovered in modern-day Thailand.